-There are some shaded seating structures but much of this park first created in 2014 is quite sunny.
+There are some shaded seating structures, but much of this park first created in 2014 is quite sunny.
 The planted trees as they continue growing will offer more shade in time.

-The Canyon Lakes at Stonegate homes surrounding this park are at an appropriate distance away so as not to be disturbed by excess noise from the children’s play area as well as the dog park.
+The Canyon Lakes at Stonegate homes surrounding this park is at an appropriate distance away so as not to be disturbed by excess noise from the children’s play area as well as the dog park.

 The video below gives you some idea of what this part of town looks like as to what else is in this area of Cypress, Texas.

-My hubby and I really enjoyed getting to familiarize ourselves with this wonderful park.
+My hubby and I enjoyed getting to familiarize ourselves with this wonderful park.
 It has one of the better dog parks in this part of the Houston metro area from what we have seen.
 The location of this park is at the intersection of Barker Cypress and West Road for those familiar with this part of town.